Rameez10-REAL/UbuntuLukeSmithdwm/README.md

 Super + D to run apps
 Super + Q to close apps
-Super + B to enable free floting windows (hold Super when moving window) killall dwm ends dwm
+Super + B to enable free floting windows
+Super = Alt Drag
+killall dwm ends dwm

 (thanks to this guide for fixing the errors of the main branch lol https://scribe.privacydev.net/hacker-toolbelt/dwm-windows-manager-in-ubuntu-14958224a782)